vodro/January2023/CSE106/graph.md

 The final line contains two integers  `s and  d ` —  the source and the destination.

 ## Ouput
-If there is a path from `s` to `d` print the length of the path.
-Finally in the second line prints the path itself.
+If there is a path from `s` to `d`, print the path length.
+Finally the second line prints the path itself.

 If no path exists print `-1` .
 <div style="page-break-after: always;"></div>